runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_5_postprocessing_analysis_quantification/README.md

-# Module 5 - Coherent and incoherent compounding
+# Module 5 - Postprocessing analysis quantification
 This example and exercise demonstrates what we in the USTB defines as postprocessing processing objects.
 Thus, how one can work with the delayed data after beamforming.
 More specific we are going to look at